-10.4.5 Bottom Friction with split-explicit time splitting $(ln_bfrimp=F)$ key_dynspg_flt).
+10.4.5 Bottom Friction with split-explicit time splitting $(ln_bfrimp=F)$

+When calculating the momentum trend due to bottom friction in dynbfr:F90, the bottom velocity at the before time step is used.
+This velocity includes both the baroclinic and barotropic components which is appropriate when using either the explicit or filtered surface pressure gradient algorithms (key_dynspg_exp or key_dynspg_flt).
 Extra attention is required, however, when using split-explicit time stepping (key_dynspg_ts).
-In this case the free surface equation is solved with a small time step $rn_r r dt / nn_b a r o$, while the three dimensional prognostic variables are solved with the longer time step of $rn_r r dt$ seconds.
+In this case the free surface equation is solved with a small time step rn_rdt/nn_baro, while the three dimensional prognostic variables are solved with the longer time step of rn_rdt seconds.
 The trend in the barotropic momentum due to bottom friction appropriate to this method is that given by the selected parameterisation (i.e. linear or non-linear bottom friction) computed with the evolving velocities at each barotropic timestep.